HaoranYueRyan/Cell-cycle-phases-classification/README.md

  In this pipeline, the imaging data were collected from Dr Helfrid Hochegger’s laboratory.
 All images were stored on an OMERO server (OMERO 5.7.0) and accessed via the Opero-Python API.
 The data_generate.ipynb can generate the data set consist of 4 phase cell cycle, G1, S, G2, M.

- #  training the model
+ # Training the model

- Here, we have taining the CNN, ResNet and Efficeint model with dataset.
-In the comparison of these model, the ResNet model have better apperance.
-All the model and traing py file are already upload on this project.
+ Here, we have tained the CNN, ResNet and Efficeint models with the dataset.
+By comparing these models, the ResNet model has better apperance.
+All the models and traing py files have upload on this project.

 # Dependencies

 Windows and Mac Os are supported for running the code.
 For training the model with MPS, you will need a Mac Os with M1.
 All the code has been steady tested on MAC Os.

-For the segmentation part, you can install the Cellpose with GUI call `python -m pip install 'cellpose[gui]', which can easily manually label the cell to get more pricesly cellpose model.
+For the segmentation part, you can install the Cellpose with GUI call `python -m pip install 'cellpose[gui]', which can easily manual label the cell to get more pricesly cellpose model.